codefellows-seattle-javascript-401d19/37-full-stack-app/lab-rob/frontend/README.md

 ## How to use?

 Clone this repo, `cd` into `lab-rob/frontend`, run `npm i` to install dependencies.

-  If all you want to do is use the site, simply open `/lab-rob/build/index.html` using live-server or nodemon.
-Don't forget to start the backend as well.

 If you want to make and see your changes, make sure you have `webpack-dev-server` installed globally with `npm i webpack-dev-server -g`.
 Type `npm run watch` to start a live-server.
 Webpack will tell you the url of the site, but it will most likely be `localhost:8080`.
 You can now make changes to the file and see them rendered to the page.
 Make sure to start the backend as well.